-Our article continues below with additional information on selecting all in Microsoft Word, including pictures of these steps.
+Our guide continues below with additional information about how to select all in Word, including pictures of these steps.

 How to Select All in Microsoft Word (Guide with Pictures)